Multilingual Song: We Are the Body of Christ

 English, French, Indonesian, Spanish, Japanese, German, Hebrew, and Arabic.

-English lyrics and sample recordings in English and Indonesian are on this page to help you learn the song.
+English lyrics and sample recordings in English, Indonesian, and Spanish are on this page to help you learn the song.
 There are translations of more languages in the free download pack.
 Want to get the full pack?
 Subscribe in the form below.

 We Are the Body of Christ